-What will Princess Ayako wear to her wedding?
+Having surrendered her royal status, what will Princess Ayako wear to her wedding?

 Before Meghan, the Duchess of Sussex, stepped out in a silk Givenchy wedding dress to marry Prince Harry, the public spent months guessing who would have the honor of designing the royal gown.